sartajansari99/PRODIGY_Responsive-Landing-Page_01/README.md

 # PRODIGY_Responsive-Landing-Page_01
 I develop this project during my internship at Info Tech .

-It is a Responsive landing page.
+It is a landing page. created a contact section which any one can send a contact info.

 ## Stack used